 Views in SQL Server with Examples

-In this article, I am going to discuss the Views in SQL Server with examples.
+In this article, I am going to discuss the Views in SQL Server with Examples.
 Views are one of the most important concepts in SQL Server.
-If you want to become a SQL Server developer then you should know how to when to use the Views in SQL Server.
-In this article and in a few upcoming articles, we are going to cover most of the concepts of Views in SQL Server.
+If you want to become a SQL Server developer then you should know how and when to use the Views in SQL Server.
+As part of this article, we are going to discuss the following pointers in detail.

 What is a View in SQL Server?

 The views in SQL Server are nothing more than a compiled SQL query.
-We can also consider the Views in SQL Server as virtual tables.
-So you can think a view in SQL Server either as a compiled SQL query or as a virtual table.
-As the view represents a virtual table, it does not physically store any data by default.
-But if you want then you can also change this default behavior that we will discuss in our Indexed Views in SQL Server article.
-So when we query a view in SQL Server, the view actually retrieves the data from the underlying database tables as shown in the below image.
+We can also consider the Views as virtual tables.
+As a virtual table, the Views do not store any data physically by default.
+But if you want then you can change this default behavior that we will discuss in our Indexed Views in SQL Server article.
+So when we query a view it actually gets the data from the underlying database tables as shown in the below image.

 Simply we can say that the views in SQL Server act as an interface between the Table(s) and the user.